btcpayserver/btcpayserver-doc/PennyPinching.md

 Note that because you are using a less powerful machine, running `btcpay-update.sh` or rebooting will be way slower.

-You might then see '502 Bad Gateway' while your server reboot for longer than you expected before.
+You might then see '502 Bad Gateway', or your nodes taking long time to start after your server reboot for longer than you expected before.

 ## How much am I spending now?